APF-2000/options_pricer_python/README.md

 - `Vega`: sensitivity to volatility
 - `Theta`: sensitivity to the passage of time
 - `Rho`: sensitivity to interest rates
-- `Hedging error`: terminal value of the hedging portfolio minus option payoff

-## Limitations

-- The library focuses on vanilla options plus one exotic Monte Carlo extension and one machine-learning surrogate extension rather than a full derivatives platform.
-- The current surrogate model is trained on a fixed American `200`-step CRR surface; if you materially change the pricing domain or desired tree resolution, it should be retrained.
-- Market-data ingestion is intentionally left as an interface layer rather than a hard dependency.
-- The hedging simulator assumes geometric Brownian motion and Black-Scholes delta hedging, so it does not model jumps, stochastic volatility, or funding asymmetries.
-- Benchmark results are reproducible locally but should not be interpreted as universal runtime rankings across machines.

 ## AI was used to generate this readme